shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step7.md

 2. Clear the **Log samples** field.
 Then, copy and paste the log: `john id:12345 connected on 11/08/2017 on server XYZ in production`{{copy}}

-    The structure of this log is `user.name user.id 'connected on' connect_date 'on server' server.name 'in' server.env`.
+    The structure of this log is `user.name user.id connected on connect_date on server server.name in server.env`.

     You can create helper rules for `user`, `connection`, `server`.